Calming Tristan's anxiety

 Española Humane: Kirk Douglas, a malamute, is 2 years old and weighs 57 pounds.

-Calypso arrived with a ruptured eye and she was so tiny and fragile.
-She is missing and eye but acts like any other cuddly kitten wanting to play and snuggle.
+Calypso arrived with a ruptured eye and was tiny and fragile.
+She is missing an eye but acts like any other cuddly kitten wanting to play and snuggle.

 The Horse Shelter: Alba is a 23-year-old, light roan mare who enjoys a good grooming and participating in volunteer classes.
 She is starting to enjoy being around people more and is learning groundwork with our volunteers.
-Alba is available as nonriding companion horse and her fee is $250.
-There are many other horses available for adoption or sponsorship at the Horse Shelter.
+Alba is available as a nonriding companion horse, and her fee is $250.
+There are many other horses available for adoption or sponsorship at The Horse Shelter.
 Call 505-471-6179 for more information or visit thehorseshelter.org.

+Felines & Friends: Mister is a handsome Maine coon mix, is 5 years old and is FIV-positive.

 Post a comment as Guest